glycodynamics/Excel-Tips/README.md

 ```
 =AVERAGEIF(A1:A14, x, B1:B14)
 ```
-Here's an example of how you can calculate the standard deviation of values in range B1:B14 based on a condition in range A1:A14:
+Here's an example of how you can calculate the standard deviation of values in range B1:B14 when value x is present in range A1:A14:
 ```
 =STDEV(IF(A1:A14=x, B1:B14))
 ```